gabrielgouv/code-runner-js/README.md

 # NodeJSCompilerMediator
 This is a WIP project using TDD (Test Driven Development) technique.
 Tested only in linux (Ubuntu 18.04).

-To run all tests sucessfully you must have installed in your machine:
+To run all tests successfully you must have installed in your machine:
 - Java
 - PHP CLI
 - Python 2